 The overall judgement on our WWTWs is fair, although some are in a poor state and is not effectively operational due to damaged mechanical and electrical equipment at the affected WWTW's.
-However, the Municipality solicited funds to curb this deficiency and MIG allocated by DWS to upgrade and refurbish WWTW in Petrusburg for this coming financial year 2021/22.
+However, the Municipality solicited funds to curb this deficiency and MIG allocated by DWS to upgrade and refurbish WWTW in Petrusburg.
 In addition, the Municipality appointed a contractor for the Refurbishment of the Koffiefontein WWTW.
 These initiatives will assist the Municipality in reducing health hazard and non-compliance in terms of the Water Service Act and the discharge of final effluent.